ChromatinCardiff/DanielPassProcessingPipelines/README.md

 Otherwise jump into the scripts folders of:

-* Core scripts: Things that are completed and have posix or flag based input (like a real program!)
+* Core scripts: Things that are completed and have posix or flag based input

 * R-scripts: Often environment-specific processing and charting mid-length scripts.
 Probably not too helpful without my explaining them.
 * General Tidbits: Helpful parts and notes
 * Unfinished: Scripts that are still in progress, or have been paused for a later date.
 Would not recommend.